 15. Broadcast Seeder

 Broadcast seeders—also called rotary spreaders or seeders—come in many sizes, from a lawn seeder that you can carry around your neck to industrial-size seeders pulled behind the largest of tractors.
-The idea behind these pieces of farm equipment all is the same: As the plate inside the seeder turns, the seeds in the seeder’s hopper are distributed across an area.
+The idea behind these pieces of farming equipment is all the same: As the plate inside the seeder turns, the seeds in the seeder’s hopper are distributed across an area.
 Each model has its own broadcast area, and this is usually adjustable.
 Broadcast seeders are ideal for planting cover crops, grasses and forages, but they aren’t practical for garden crops that require rows or organization.

 16. Transplanter